BBC axes daytime drama The Coroner

-The BBC will not be commissioning another series of daytime drama The Coroner according to its star Beatie Edney who broke the news on Twitter.
+The BBC will not be commissioning another series of daytime drama The Coroner.

 The hit daytime show stars Claire Goose as single mum Jane Kennedy who returns to her hometown of Lighthaven in south Devon to investigate murders alongside former childhood sweetheart Detective Sergeant Davey Higgins (Matt Bardock).